TheoKanning/theokanning.github.io/_posts/2019-03-16-balancing-robot.md

 The Teensy LC was a good fit for this project because it has 3 hardware serial lines and multiple timers.
 Dexter uses serial to communicate with the HC-05, and the stepper drivers each require a 16 bit timer to work.

-I don&#8217;t know the exact model number of the motors I used, but they look pretty standard.
+I don't know the exact model number of the motors I used, but they look pretty standard.

 I also added some iron weight on top for added stability.